-430 Competing interests.
+Competing interests.
 The contact author has declared that neither she nor her co-authors have any competing interests.

 Acknowledgements.
 We thank Sebastian Wagner and Beate Geyer for their support for the CCLM model setup.
 The CCLM model simulations have been performed at the German Climate Computing Center (Deutsches Klimarechenzentrum, DKRZ).
 The FOCI model simulations used in this study were performed with resources provided by the North-German Supercomputing Alliance (HLRN).
-The Japanese reanalysis data set has been downloaded at the NCAR UCAR Research Data Archive.
-The GPCP data set has been downloaded at precip.gsfc.nasa.gov The project received funding by the German Federal Ministry of Education and Research (BMBF) of the SPACES-CASISAC project (grant 03F0796) and by the Helmholtz-Zentrum Hereon.
+The project received

+415 funding by from the German Federal Ministry of Education and Research (BMBF) of the SPACES-CASISAC project (grant 03F0796) and by from the Helmholtz-Zentrum Hereon.